Speaker of the House of Representatives (Nepal)

-The Speaker of the House of Representatives in Nepal is the presiding officer in the Nepal's lower house of parliament, the House of Representatives.
+The speaker of the House of Representatives in Nepal is the presiding officer of the lower house of the Federal Parliament of Nepal, the House of Representatives.
 The position of Speaker holds significant importance in the legislative process, presiding over the proceedings, maintaining order, and ensuring fair debate and discussion.
-The current speaker is Dev Raj Ghimire since 19 January 2023.
+The current Speaker of House of Representatives of Nepal is Dol Prasad Aryal since 5 April 2026.